MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/filterpagebuilder/filterpagebuilder-getview-method.md

 ---
 title: "FilterPageBuilder.GetView Method"
-description: "Gets the filter view (which defines the sort order, key, and filters) for the record in the specified filter control of a filter page.
-The view contains all fields in the filter control that have a default filter value." ms.author: solsen ms.custom: na ms.date: 05/31/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+description: "Gets the filter view (which defines the sort order, key, and filters) for the record in the specified filter control of a filter page." ms.author: solsen ms.custom: na ms.date: 06/23/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na